dkothint/ratings-normalization/README.md

 A simple web-app with RESTful web services is also developed to access the results of this application.
 Please refer to this repo:  https://github.com/dkothint/RatingsNormalization-REST

+Results:
+Yelp dataset was mined in this application to analyze the reviews.
+A total of 170 business were found which had less than 20 reviews (making them fairly new in business) and were affected by ratings from 'stingy' reviewers.
+This number is expected to be significantly higher if we reduce the threshold for classifying reviewers as 'stingy' from 10 to 5.